Full Guide to Basic Options Strategies

 The iron condor is a combination of vertical spreads—one call spread and one put spread—with the same expiration date on the same underlying security.

+Trader sells an out-of-the-money put spread and an out-of-the-money call spread.
+It creates a position with four different strike prices.
 The goal is to profit from the net premium received from selling the options, with limited risk on both sides of the position.

 The potential profit is maximized if the stock price stays within the range defined by the middle strike prices at expiration.
 Otherwise, all options expire worthless.

-This options strategy is popular because it provides a defined risk and a higher probability of profit.
+The options strategy is popular because it provides a defined risk and a higher probability of profit.
 This is especially true in low-volatility markets where the stock remains stable.

 However, the potential profit is limited to the net premium received.
 The risk is also limited to the difference between the strike prices of the spreads minus the premium received.